-For 2001, use the chart bel ow to help you figure your

-Arizona tax liability prior to ta x credits.
+For 2005, use the chart below to help you figure your Arizona tax liability prior to tax credits.

+• •

 Form

-140 Subtract line 21 from line 25
+140 Subtract line 21 from line 25.

-140PY Subtract line 24 from line 28
+140PY Subtract line 24 from line 28.

+140NR Subtract line 24 from line 28.

+140X Subtract line 27 from line 30.

-If you are taking other tax credits, you must reduce your Arizona tax by the amount of those other tax credits.
+NOTE: If you are taking other tax credits, you must reduce your Arizona tax by the amount of those other tax credits.
+For the purpose of this computation, be sure to reduce your Arizona tax by both refundable and nonrefundable credits.